2025 UEFA Champions League final: Host selection

 On 16 July 2021, the UEFA Executive Committee announced that the Atatürk Olympic Stadium in Istanbul would host the 2023 UEFA Champions League final instead of Munich.
-This was due to the fact that Istanbul twice had the Champions League final intended for their city relocated owing to the COVID-19 pandemic.
+This was because Istanbul twice had the Champions League final intended for their city relocated due to the COVID-19 pandemic.
 Originally planned as hosts for the 2020 final, the match was moved to Lisbon and the final hosts shifted back a year, with Istanbul instead awarded the 2021 final.
 However, weeks prior to the final, the 2021 fixture was moved to Porto due to travel restrictions.

 Munich, originally selected to host the 2022 final by the UEFA Executive Committee during their meeting in Ljubljana, Slovenia on 24 September 2019, was later planned to host the 2023 final after the shifting of the final hosts.
 However, the city was awarded the 2025 final instead after being bumped from 2023 by Istanbul.

+Route to the final

+Note: In all results below, the score of the finalist is given first (H: home; A: away).

+Pre-match

+The visual identity of the 2025 UEFA Champions League final was unveiled on 28 January 2025.
+On 16 April, American rock band Linkin Park was named as the headline act of the opening ceremony.
+On 26 May, German violinist David Garrett was announced to play a rearranged version of the White Stripes' "Seven Nation Army" on the trophy presentation prior to the teams' entrance.